Selinunte: Archaeological remains

-The city is beside the sea, between the Modione River (the ancient Selinus) in the west and the Cottone River in the east, on two high areas connected by a narrow isthmus.
+The ancient city is beside the sea, between the Modione River in the west and the Cottone River in the east, on two high areas connected by a narrow isthmus.
 The part of the city to the south, next to the sea, contains the acropolis which is based around two intersecting streets and contains many temples (A, B, C, D, O).
 The part of the city on the Mannuzza Hill to the north, further inland, contained housing on the Hippodamian plan contemporary with the acropolis and two necropoleis (Galera-Bagliazzo and Manuzza).

 Other important remains are found on the high places across the rivers to the east and west of the city.
 In the east there are three temples (E, F, G) and a necropolis (Buffa) north of the modern village of Marinella.
 In the west are the most ancient remains of Selinus: the Sanctuary of the Malophoros and the archaic necropolis (Pipio, Manicalunga, Timpone Nero).
 The two ports of the city were in the mouths of the city's two rivers.

 The modern Archaeological park, which covers about 270 hectares can therefore be divided into the following areas: